VX-31 earns seventh CNO Aviation Safety Award

-A VX-31 F/A-18E Super Hornet in flight.
-The Dust Devils won the fiscal 2025 Chief of Naval Operations Aviation Safety Award, their seventh since 2003 and second in three years.
-(U.S. Navy photo by Katie Archibald)
+The Dust Devils of Air Test and Evaluation Squadron (VX) 31 won the Chief of Naval Operations Aviation Safety Award for fiscal 2025, their seventh since 2003 and their second in three years.

+The award, known as the CNO Safety "S," is given annually to U.S. Navy and Marine Corps aviation units operating under Navy chains of command, with one squadron selected per aircraft type per coast.

+The honor recognizes squadrons for "exceptional professionalism, commitment to excellence, solid leadership and teamwork, the high-velocity outcomes, and in-depth risk management culture which resulted in safe and effective operations."

 |Date Taken: